 5. If you are lucky enough to be accepted to a DO school early in the cycle, you often need to put down a deposit to save your place.
 If you eventually decide to attend an allopathic school, you could end up losing that deposit.

 As a medical school applicant, you have two amazing choices.
 Allopathic and osteopathic schools offer related, yet distinct paths to becoming a clinician and physician.
 Before applying, do your research and examine your options carefully.
 Then you can thoughtfully pursue the path that is right for you.

-Suzi Schweikert is a former UCSD School of Medicine adcom member who has mentored students in healthcare programs for over 20 years.
-She has a BA in English Lit from UCLA, an MD from UCSD, and an MPH from SDSU.
-Want Suzi to help you get Accepted?
-Click here to get in touch!
+Dr. Suzi Schweikert has served on the UCSD School of Medicine’s admissions committee and has mentored students in healthcare programs for more than 20 years.
+She holds a BA in English literature from UCLA, an MD from UCSD, and an MPH from SDSU.
+Want Suzi to help you get accepted?
+Click here to get in touch with Dr. Suzi Schweikert..